Luca-Mencarelli/Nonnegative-Matrix-Factorization-Time-Series/README.md

 # Nonnegative Matrix Factorization (NMF) for Time Series Forecasting

 This github repository contains the codes and scripts to generate the results of the numerical experiments reported in [1], where we introduce a novel methodologyto forecast several time series with non-negative and possibly missing entries, based on low-rank decompositions and matrix completion.
 We refer the interest reader to [1], for the theoretical analysis of the algorithms, referring in particular to statistical guarantees on uniqueness and robustness of the solutions.
 We implemented accelerated PALM [2] for Masked AMF and accelerated HALS for Masked NNMF [4].
+The code is partially based on the code developed by H. Javadi and A. Montanari, see [5], contained in the Python file NMF.py.

 ## Requirements